trpc/trpc/www/docs/server/error-handling.md

 slug: /error-handling
 ---

-If a procedure fails we trigger a function with information about the procedure & ctx;
+If a procedure fails we trigger a function with information about the procedure & ctx.

 ## Example with Next.js